php-fig/fig-standards/proposed/http-message.md

      * This method MUST retain the state of the current instance, and return
      * an instance that contains the specified URI fragment.
      *
-     * Users can provide the fragment both in encoded as well as decoded form.
+     * Users can provide both encoded and decoded fragment characters.
      * Implementations ensure the correct encoding as outlined in getFragment().
      *
      * An empty fragment value is equivalent to removing the fragment.